 A century ago, the world faced a global flu that destroyed lives, shook economies, and contributed to instability for generations.
 We believed that the scientific and technological progress in the century that followed would protect us from another event like that.
 But we failed to acknowledge that the inequities that persisted in our global system kept the promise of good health and attendant prosperity out of reach for many, which we are seeing starkly in the consequences of the COVID-19 pandemic.

 Today, the world is off-track from achieving global goals for health and life expectancy has decreased for the first time in a century.
-At the same time, we are grappling with the reemergence of once-eradicated diseases like polio and more deaths from infectious diseases like Tuberculosis and malaria and non-communicable diseases like cancer, heart diseases, and mental health.
+At the same time, we are grappling with the reemergence of once-eradicated diseases like polio and more deaths from infectious diseases like Tuberculosis and malaria and non-communicable diseases like cancer, heart diseases, and mental health disorders.

 Growing urgency around these challenges has provided us with an unprecedented opportunity to forge a new vision for the future of global health: One that is more inclusive, adaptive, and effective in preparing us not only to meet the needs of the moment, but the challenges of tomorrow as well.